clj-commons/claypoole/README.md

 exits.

 _In a future version of Claypoole, we may switch to using a separate daemon threadpool for those futures.
-However, that could have other complications._
+However, that could have other complications, so we are deferring that decision._

 ### My program doesn't exit ever!